- 1 Electric overhead traveling crane (EOT) safety guideline:-

 - When power has been shut down as required, the isolation switch/switches shall be locked and tagged and the keys are to be kept with the group in-charge for maintenance.
 The power rails in the repair bay shall be adequately earthed.

-- In case of end crane rail, stops (scotch blocks) shall be placed on the runway rails on the required side at a distance of 6 meters from the crane.
-In case of a middle crane, rail stops shall be fixed on both sides 6 meter away from the crane.
+- In case of end EOT crane rail, stops (scotch blocks) shall be placed on the runway rails on the required side at a distance of 6 meters from the crane.
+In case of a middle crane, rail stops shall be fixed on both sides 6 meters away from the crane.

 - Crane operators on the adjacent cranes shall be notified by the group in-charge about the work to be done on the crane under shutdown and about the places of the rail stops.

-- A red flag during day time and a red lamp during night shall be hung from the center of the crane on the required side (both sides if it is a middle crane) to draw attention of the adjacent crane operator.
+- A red flag during day time and a red lamp during night shall be hung from the center of the crane on the required side (both sides if it is a middle crane) to draw the attention of the adjacent crane operator.
 The ground area below the crane shall be cordoned off and red flags during the day and red lamps during nights shall be exhibited to warn men on the floor.

 - Use of scaffolding on the crane for repair maintenance work shall be prohibited except for location not otherwise possible.

 - Persons deployed on the crane during maintenance or supervision should have secured foothold while at work and must guard themselves against tripping, slipping or getting unbalanced.
 They must make use of full body harness with double lanyard wherever necessary.
-The group in-charge shall brief this to all persons before start of work.
+The group in-charge shall brief this to all persons before the start of work.

 - When the work is completed, the red flags and the lamps on the crane and on the ground and the rail stops shall be removed and all men must leave the crane.
 Then the group in-charge of maintenance shall remove the danger boards from the isolating switches, unlock them and ask the operator to take over the crane.
 The crane operators of the adjacent cranes and shop foremen shall also be informed of the completion of the work.